Appsenal/Outlook-Enigma/README.md

 # Outlook-Enigma
  Encrypt or decrypt your Outlook email.
 This is useful if you worry that someone might be reading your email without your knowledge.

- This is just a fun project to in order to create my first add in in Outlook.
+ This is just a fun project in order for me to create my first add in in Outlook.

  Encrypting the message:
  Type your message to the Message textbox, input the encryption key and click Encrypt Message button.